k78ma/quartz/content/HTN 2023 Project Idea.md

 	- so if stuff doesn’t work we blame Cohere :)
 - Some bullshit statements to sprinkle in:
 	- “Because your generated code is saved locally, it’s personal and secure”

+# Key Features
+- Generate an applet from user prompts
+	- Code + test cases
+	- Self-debugging and testing
+	- Name and icon generation
+	- Reverse prompting
+- Save your applets to be re-used
+- Share your applets with other people